Skip to content

 Decomposition of subproblems

-For the problem \(f(3)\), i.e., when there are three discs, the situation becomes slightly more complicated.
+For the problem \(f(3)\)—that is, when there are three discs—the situation becomes slightly more complicated.

-Since we already know the solutions to \(f(1)\) and \(f(2)\), we can think from a divide-and-conquer perspective and consider the two top discs on A as a unit, performing the steps shown in the figure below.
-This way, the three discs are successfully moved from A to C.
+Since we already know the solutions to \(f(1)\) and \(f(2)\), we can adopt a divide-and-conquer perspective and treat the top two discs on A as a single unit, performing the steps shown in the figure below.
+This allows the three discs to be successfully moved from A to C.

-1. Let B be the target pillar and C the buffer pillar, and move the two discs from A to B.
+1. Let B be the target pillar and C the buffer pillar, then move the two discs from A to B.

 2. Move the remaining disc from A directly to C.

-3. Let C be the target pillar and A the buffer pillar, and move the two discs from B to C.
+3. Let C be the target pillar and A the buffer pillar, then move the two discs from B to C.

 Solution for a problem of size 3